tagoro9/fotingo/README.md

 ### A different base branch

 The default base branch for any fotingo command is `master`, but sometimes this is not true for some people.
 In that case, the option `-b` (`--branch`) allows to specify the base branch in every command.
-This config can also be made permanent via the configuration file
+This config can also be made permanent via the configuration file.
+The branch lookup is also done via a fuzzy search like it is done for labels and reviewers

 ## Configuration